aws-samples/aws-athena-udfs-textanalytics/athena-udfs-textanalytics/README.md

 # Sample Amazon Athena UDFs for text translation and analytics using Amazon Comprehend and Amazon Translate

-This Athena UDF Lambda provides (i) text translation between languages using Amazon Translate, (ii) text analytics including detection of language, sentiment, entities and PII using Amazon Comprehend, and (iii) redaction of detected entities and PII.
+This Athena UDF Lambda provides (i) text translation between languages using Amazon Translate, (ii) text analytics including detection of language, sentiment, key phrases, entities and PII using Amazon Comprehend, and (iii) redaction of detected entities and PII.

 ### Deploying The Connector